mui/material-ui/ROADMAP.md

 ## 0.14.0

-- [x] Deprecate the old menu folder. #2443
+- [x] #2443 Deprecate the old menu folder.
-- [ ] Deprecate usage of JSON in favor of composability.
+- [ ] #2456 Deprecate usage of JSON in favor of composability.
 - [ ] Documentation versioning (This is a must before removing deprecations).
 - [ ] Enforce eslint rules.
+- [ ] #2433 Auto-generate Docs from source-code.
+- [ ] #2493 Use higher order components across the library to abstract themes passed down from context.

 ##### Breaking Changes

-- [x] Remove Dialog's deprecated API. #2396
+- [x] #2396 Remove Dialog's deprecated API.